tewarid/tewarid.github.io/README.md

     This works well but I've run into a situation where the Docker container [uses excessive CPU time](https://github.com/docker/for-mac/issues/1759) on macOS while idling.

-* Use `rename.sh` Bash script to rename all posts in a folder using title specified in Front Matter
+* Use `rename.sh` Bash script to rename all posts in a folder using title specified in Front Matter.

 * mermaid.js diagrams can be inserted as follows